← All tools

 4. Use the CIDR section to see network and host portions highlighted separately.

 The address 192.168.1.1 in binary is 11000000.10101000.00000001.00000001.
-A /24 subnet mask means the first 24 bits are the network identifier and the last 8 are for hosts — so the network is 192.168.1.0 and valid hosts run from 192.168.1.1 to 192.168.1.254.
-Seeing this in binary makes the boundary explicit.
-The tool highlights the network bits in one colour and the host bits in another.
+A /24 mask means the first 24 bits are the network identifier and the last 8 are for hosts.
+Seeing this with an IP octet converter makes the CIDR prefix boundary explicit, highlighting the network bits vs host bits in different colours.
+This network address converter also provides the hex and integer versions for advanced protocol analysis.

 Frequently Asked Questions